Datarock: Releases

 The band has released four EPs and their debut album, Datarock Datarock, was released in 2005 in 10 countries on the band's own label, YAP (Young Aspiring Professionals), receiving favourable reviews, especially in the UK.
 They made an appearance in Australia's Triple J Hottest 100 with the single "Computer Camp Love" in 2005, placing at number 12.
 Saroea has commented that Australia was the only country to pick up Datarock early aside from their homeland.
 This song was #88 on Rolling Stone's list of the 100 Best Songs of 2007.

 Their song "Fa-Fa-Fa" was featured in a Coca-Cola advert, and is also featured in Ace Ventura Jr.: Pet Detective, NHL 08, FIFA 08, and NBA Live 08.
 It also appears in The Sims 2: FreeTime, and The Sims' video team was asked to create a custom music video for "Fa-Fa-Fa".
 Another one of their songs, "New Song", is featured in Madden NFL 08.
 In addition, "I Used to Dance with My Daddy" is featured in UEFA Euro 2008 and Need for Speed: ProStreet (only remix version), also "True Stories" is featured in FIFA 09.
 Datarock is also featured in FIFA 10 with "Give It Up".

 Datarock was also featured in an Apple advertisement for the fourth generation iPod Nano.
 The ad showed the song "Fa-Fa-Fa" playing on an orange iPod Nano.
 The cover art for Datarock Datarock was also shown.
 "Fa-Fa-Fa" is also featured as a free premium track on the iPhone/iPod Touch game Tap Tap Revenge 3.

 Fredrik Saroea also has solo aspirations and has recorded several individual tracks, including a duet with fellow Norwegian pop-star Annie for the song "I Will Always Remember You", which has been included on later presses of the band's debut LP.

 Datarock's song "True Stories". featuring lyrics made up entirely of Talking Heads song titles is featured as a promotional download in MP3 format from The Sims 3.

 Their song "Dance" was used in an episode of the MTV reality show Jersey Shore.

 Their song "Amarillion" was used in a key scene in the Chuck episode "Chuck vs. the Nacho Sampler".

 Their song "Fa-Fa-Fa" was used in an episode of the Comedy Central series, Workaholics.

-Their song "Smile for the Camera" was used in an episode of the Nick Jr. series Yo Gabba Gabba.
+Their song "Smile for the Camera" was used in an episode of the Nick Jr. Channel series Yo Gabba Gabba.

 Their song "Fa-Fa-Fa" was also used by Google to promote the "Material Design" language on their Android mobile operating system.

 A looped instrumental version of "Fa-Fa-Fa" is also the default alarm sound on Logitech Squeezebox devices.

 In 2018, they released their first studio album in nine years, Face the Brutality, which received very positive reviews in Norwegian and international press.
 They also released a music video for their single, "Laugh in the Face of Darkness", created by the videographer Sjur Kristian Pollen.